TickTeam/guide-tt/android_app/10_how_to_upload_attachment.md

-###How to upload an attachment in a task?
+### How to upload an attachment to a task?

-1.Open TickTick on your android device, and enter a task.
+1. Open TickTick on your Android device, and enter a task.

-2.Tap the option menu in the upper right hand corner to select “Attachment”.
+2. Tap the option menu in the upper-right corner, then tap “Attachment”.

 You can add images, audios, videos or other regular files to a task.
-If it is in a shared list, all members in this list can view and save attachments.
+If the task is stored in a shared list, all members of the list can view and save any such files attached thereto.

 ![](attachment.png)